ITC-CRIB/training-resources/GeoSpatial_Training_Resources.md

 - [Cate](https://climate.esa.int/en/explore/analyse-climate-data/) - The CCI Climate Analysis Toolbox (Cate) is a cloud-enabled computing environment for analysing, processing and visualising all ESA Climate Change Initiative datasets.
 Cate works by mashing ECV data and other data sources into a common data model.
 Users operate on this model, then analyse, process, and visualise the results.
 - [Intro to GeoSpatial Data Analysis](https://www.youtube.com/watch?v=kJXUUO5M4ok) - SciPy 2018 Video Tutorial.
 - [Spatial Data Analysis with PySAL](https://www.youtube.com/watch?v=i9TRi7r3NxM) - SciPy 2020 Video Tutorial.
+- [Data Science Hacks](https://github.com/kunalj101/Data-Science-Hacks) - Data Science Hacks consists of tips, tricks to help you become a better data scientist.
+Consists of python, jupyter notebook, pandas hacks and so on.

 ### Dask <a name="dask"></a>